skillrepos/containers/README.md

-# Kubernetes for Developers Deep Dive - lab setup
+# Containers A-Z - lab setup

 These instructions will guide you through configuring a GitHub Codespaces environment that you can use to run the course labs.